Student Veterans of America: Conduct Groundbreaking Research

 The initial Million Records Project (MRP) offered facts to policymakers, service providers, colleges, and the public.
 SVA has launched two new research initiatives: The National Veteran Education Success Tracker (NVEST) adds education levels, majors and completion rates of Bill recipients and The SVA Spotlight survey provides annual demographic insights.

 Plan the SVA Annual National Conference

 The SVA National Conference is the nation's largest annual gathering of student veterans.

 The 14th NatCon was held in Orlando, Florida on January 7–9, 2022.
 The Student Veteran of the Year was awarded to Katherine Martinez from Old Dominion University.
 The SVA Chapter of the Year was awarded to Georgetown University.

 The 15th annual NatCon was held again in Orlando, Florida on January 5-7, 2023.
 The Student Veteran of the Year was awarded to Josh Jones from Loyola University.
 The SVA Chapter of the Year was awarded to the University of South Carolina.

-The 16th annual NatCon will be held in Nashville, Tennessee with the date to be announced.
+The 19th annual NatCon will be held in Grapevine, Texas on January 4-6, 2027.